dglazier/Clas12Tool/README.md

 ## interactive root session

-To start an interactive session with pre-loaded Clas12Root us clas12root3 or clas12root4 instead of root on the command line.
+To start an interactive session with pre-loaded Clas12Root use clas12root instead of root on the command line.

-## Ex 0 Plotting an item from any bank (HIPO4)
+## Ex 0 Plotting an item from any bank

 This is faster than the particle draw as it only requires the reading of 1 bank.

-         clas12root4
+         clas12root

          BankHist bankDraw("/WHERE/IS/MY/HIPO/file.hipo");
          bankDraw.Hist1D("REC::Particle::Pz",100,0,10,"")->Draw()